Rotorua Graduation Ceremony

 If you choose to graduate at a ceremony, you must wear the correct academic regalia (hood and gown) for your qualification.
 Ordering academic regalia is your responsibility.
-Further information will be provided in August.

-The graduation ceremony is a formal celebration of your achievement and graduands are encouraged to dress appropriately.
 In addition to academic regalia, graduands are encouraged to wear clothing or garments of honour from their tradition such as a sari, kākahu/korowai or ta'ovala over their gown.
 The hood must be worn over the top of these garments.